BEST MAN SPEECH - WHERE TO BEGIN?

 Well, the first thing to remember is that being the Best Man is actually supposed to be a pleasure and a privilege, but in the run up to the wedding it’s fair to say that most Best Men aren’t exactly feeling the love.

-The chances are that you’re ether worried about public speaking, worried about how to write it, or worried about being funny enough…more than likely a combination of all three.
+The chances are that you’re either worried about public speaking, aren’t sure how to write it, worried about being funny enough, or simply running out of time…more than likely a combination of all four!